Orange zest twist

 Aromatised, tamed bourbon with complex maraschino notes.
 Basically, a Whiskey Old Fashioned with maraschino in place of sugar syrup.
-Best to bypass the sugared rim and indeed the straight-up version altogether (see variation).
+Surprisingly dry, thanks to generous dashes of orange and angostura bitters.

-The first known reference to this cocktail is in Crosby Gaige's 1940 Cocktail Guide and Ladies' Companion.
-This cocktail is traditionally served straight-up with a sugared rim.
+Origin: The first known reference to the Fancy Free appears in Crosby Gaige's 1940 Cocktail Guide and Ladies' Companion as follows: